Sharon Carter (Marvel Cinematic Universe): Characterization and appearances

-Infinity saga

 The character first appeared in Captain America: The Winter Soldier (2014) which was released theatrically on April 4, 2014.
 Her full name or family history was not revealed in the film due to the character being undercover as Agent 13, a nurse with the alias Kate, protecting Steve Rogers.
 On her character, VanCamp noted that in the film they're "introducing her" and "when we first see her, we realize she's living next to Captain America [...] they sort of have a little thing going on and as we all know in the comic books they had a love affair off and on for years.
 They had a very complicated relationship.
 It's almost as if they are planting the seeds now.
 Sort of leaving room to go wherever they want to go with it".

 VanCamp reprised her role in Captain America: Civil War (2016).
 During the film, Carter, now working with the Central Intelligence Agency (CIA) after the fall of S.H.I.E.L.D., (Note: As depicted in Captain America: The Winter Soldier.) becomes a fugitive after assisting Rogers with defying the Sokovia Accords.
 Carter and Rogers share a kiss, which received some controversy.
 VanCamp noted that while "there are die-hard fans that want to see [Rogers] with different people", she hoped fans would be happy with the outcome.
 While Carter did not fight with 'Team Cap' at the Leipzig/Halle Airport during the Avengers Civil War, early concept art of the film placed Carter fighting alongside the Avengers, eventually seemingly being replaced by Wanda Maximoff who was not present in any of the early art.
 Despite this, VanCamp teased her expanded role, noting that her character "is definitely Team Captain America" and that she "got to do a small fight sequence with Scarlett Johansson".
 Additionally in Civil War, Carter reveals herself to be the great-niece of S.H.I.E.L.D. founder Peggy Carter.
 Until then, the MCU had not officially established that the character was Sharon Carter.
 Her relationship to Peggy was originally set to be explored in the cancelled third season of ABC's Agent Carter where Peggy's long thought to be deceased brother, Michael Carter (Sharon Carter's grandfather; portrayed by Max Brown in the show's second season), would have made an appearance as a villain.
 Between 2014 and 2016, VanCamp was also set to reprise her role in ABC's Agents of S.H.I.E.L.D. but was unable to do so due to scheduling conflicts with her role on Revenge.

 It's hard to fit Sharon into that.
 She's really in Cap's world [...]
 I can't say anything about anything, but I will say that you know she sort of fits into the Captain America movies and that's where her story lies.